William Frederick Harden

 In the Summer of 1913, William moved schools once again, teaching for one year at St. Michael’s Boys’ School in Enfield, Middlesex, before moving to Christ Church Boys’ School in Brixton, Southwest London, as war broke out.

 William’s war service followed in his father’s footsteps and was unique amongst the College Memorial Roll men: he was to serve on water rather than land.
 His Navy enrolment form shows the commencement of his naval service in the Royal Naval Volunteer Reserve on Friday, 9th June, 1916.
 It records him as being 5 feet 10 inches in height with brown hair, hazel eyes and a medium complexion.

 If his father’s naval career had been fascinating, William’s was mundane.
-From July 1916 to late August 1918, he served as an Able Seaman on various ‘ships’: HMS Victory VI, Excellent, Dido, Attentive, Victory I, and Vernon.
+From July 1916 to late August 1918, he served as an Able Seaman on various ships: HMS Victory VI, Excellent, Dido, Attentive, Victory I, and Vernon.
 Rather than sea-going warships, these were all shore or homeport-based training establishments variously located at Crystal Palace, Portsmouth, Chatham, Dover, Portsmouth and Portchester Creek.
 They were often referred to as ‘stone frigates’ although some were aboard anchored decommissioned ships.
-It wasn’t until August 31st, 1918 that William saw action.
+It was not until August 31st, 1918 that William saw action.